molecula/documentation/sql-preview/_posts/2022-09-01-sql-bulk-insert.md

 `MAP ('id' id, 'intval' int, 'decval' decimal(4), 'stringval' string)`

  The expression is evaluated on the name and an attempt is made to convert it to the specified data type.
 An error occurs if the data cannot be converted to the type specified.
+The schema can be examined using `featurebase parquet-info` command which provides the column name that the expression is matched against.

 ### TRANSFORM clause